wallarm/product-documentation/docs/2.16/waf-installation/nginx/dynamic-module-from-distr.md

 ### 2. Install NGINX with Wallarm WAF packages

-!!! warning "Using the Debian 8.x (jessie) repository"
-    Note that using the NGINX installed from the `jessie` repository will result in non-functioning Wallarm module for NGINX.

-    You need to add the `jessie-backports` backports repository and install NGINX from this repository.

-    If you follow the instructions from the previous step to add the repositories to your system, then the backports repository is already set up.
-You can execute the command for Debian 8.x (see below) to get all necessary components installed.

 #### Request processing and postanalytics on the same server

 The command installs the following packages: